 Practice Plus Group Topco Limited and its subsidiaries (the "Group") provides healthcare services including hospitals and surgical centres, GP practices, NHS walk-in centres, GP out-of-hours, prison health services and clinical assessment and diagnostics facilities.
+We are also proud to deliver one of the country's leading ophthalmology services and run a number of NHS 111 call centres.

-We work with the NHS to take healthcare services closer to where people live and work - increasing the efficiency and quality of the services we deliver and helping to reduce waiting times.
+We work with the NHS to take healthcare services closer to where people live and work - increasing the efficiency and quality of the services we deliver and helping to reduce waiting times- but also provide fast, high-quality hospital treatment to patients who wish to self-fund or use private health insurance.